Solar Panel Installation Guide (2026 Edition): A Complete Manual for European Installers

 Initial Client Consultation

-Budget and payback expectations
+• Budget expectations and preferred payback period

 Roof Evaluation and Shading Analysis